-The Hospital of St Cross near Winchester is a twelfth century charitable institution with sixteenth century additions.
-It is a wonderful building, with a walled garden, a pond and tearoom.
-It has a church and provides accommodation for twenty five elderly men.
+The Hospital of St Cross near Winchester is a twelfth-century charitable institution with sixteenth-century additions.
+It is a wonderful building, with a walled garden (a hortus conclusus), a pond and tearoom.
+It has a church and provides accommodation for twenty-five elderly men.
 St Cross continues to offer the Wayfarers dole, a horn of beer and a morsel of bread, to those who ask for it.

-St Cross rises out of the Itchen valley.
-It is rare to spend time any there and not witness a dramatic sky of some sort.
+The hospital rises out of the Itchen valley.
+It is rare to spend any time there and not witness a dramatic sky of some sort.
 Jackdaws nest in several places around the buildings.
 I was listening to a particularly vocal jackdaw and saw that it had a nest behind a sculpture on one of the towers (it is the only sculpture that remains on the face of this particular tower).
 As I looked up, I noticed how dramatic the tower looked, shooting up hard and dark against a bright chaotic sky.

 Did I mention the tearoom?
 There are hard benches inside upon which one might feel suitably penitent while scoffing cake.
 But in the summer months, there are tables outside and it is a lovely place to sit.